SomeB1oody/Image_Expert/README.md

 5. Image format transfer(Example: .jpg to .png)
 6. Image color format transfer(Example: BGR to GRAY)
 7. Find the best matched image in a series of images
-8. Use affine transformation of a rectangle on an image to obtain an image of this rectangle in a vertical view.
+8. Use perspective transformation of a rectangle on an image to obtain an image of this rectangle in a vertical view.